 However, most tax forms will break down into two different groups:

-Most preparers will usually focus on 1040s/individual tax preparations when starting out.
-This is generally because they’re easier to prepare and, honestly, easier clients to get.
-For some preparers, staying 1040 focused is a career choice, doing a little bit of business work as it arises from current clients.
+Most preparers usually focus on individual tax preparations (1040s) when starting out, generally because they’re easier to prepare and, honestly, easier clients to get.
+For some preparers, staying focused on 1040s is a career choice, doing a little bit of business work as it arises from current clients.

 How much does a tax preparer make?
 And what’s the average salary for the role?

-The amount of money a preparer can make is largely dependent on whether they’re a sole practitioner or work for a public accounting firm, the number of clients they can handle, and the geographical location of their practice.
+The amount of money a preparer can make largely depends on whether they’re a sole practitioner or work for a public accounting firm, the number of clients they can handle, and the geographical location of their practice.

-Some people begin their careers at firms to get the first two years of experience.
-And then they break away and start a local firm.
-This allows you to get high-quality training to boost your skills out of the gate.
+Some people begin their careers at firms to get the first two years of experience; then they break away and start a local firm.
+Doing so allows them to get high-quality training to boost their skills out of the gate.

 Several national and seasonal businesses also offer training to their preparers.